Nitin-Kumar7/ecom_laravel_product_api/README.md

 }

 ### Docker compose

-This repository also contains a `docker-compose.yml` file that you can install/build/run using:
+This repository also contains a `docker-compose.yml` file that you can install/build/run using

     apt install docker-compose
     docker-compose build